Ess-tatu/aircraft-safety-risks/README.md

 # ✈️ Aircraft Safety Risks Analysis

 This project provides data-driven insights into aircraft safety risks to guide a company seeking to expand into aviation.
-Using historical accident and incident data from the National Transportation Safety Board (NTSB), we analyze accident trends, identify high-risk aircraft types, and provide actionable recommendations to support safe fleet acquisition and operation.
+Using historical accident and incident data from the National Transportation Safety Board (NTSB), this project analyzes accident trends, identifies high-risk aircraft types, and provides actionable recommendations to support safe fleet acquisition and operation.

 ## 📊 Project Overview